Skip to content

 types of metal files

 Flat File is essential for beginners.
-A file has (you've guessed it) a flat surface and is employed to file larger, flat areas of metal, draw up edges, and figure on the surface curve of a hoop.
+This file has a flat surface and is employed to file larger, flat areas of metal, draw up edges, and figure on the surface curve of a hoop.
 Together with your file, you should always use progress for filing and check out to for sure that the piece you're performing on is held level for a clean, straight edge.

 But what about the handle?